Gathering Dreams

 This pasta is perfect as it is, but if you want a bit of extra flavor and crunchiness, you can top it with some grated walnuts (like I did here), some parmesan if you are not vegan, or some nutritional yeast flakes.

-You can also add a couple of handful of spinach into the sauce just before tossing the pasta for a full rounded meal (eat your greens, remember?).
+You can also add a couple of handfuls of spinach into the sauce just before tossing the pasta for a full rounded meal (eat your greens, remember?).

 Three quarter view of a white plate with creamy vegan mushroom pasta with hand grating walnuts on top